 Check 32 GB SD card for basic projects, or more depending on your needs and budget.

-Most of the SD card are now labelled as Class 10, but it prevents you from making a mistake by looking only at the price
+Most SD cards are now labelled as Class 10, but it prevents you from making a mistake by looking only at the price.

-But even with these filters, how do you choose which one to take?
+But even with these filters, how do you choose which one to use?

-That’s why I choose to make a benchmark to help you with the models that are still in your listing right now
+That’s why I am providing a benchmark to help you with the models that are still in your listing right now.

 SD Cards in competition

-Obviously, it’s not an exhaustive list, but you’ll find the most recommend brands and models
+Obviously, it’s not an exhaustive list, but you’ll find most recommend brands and models.

-Also, it’s an SD card I have for 2 years at least, probably included in a Raspberry Pi kit
+Also, it’s an SD card I’ve had for at least 2 years, and it was probably included in a Raspberry Pi kit.

 For each SD card I will give you a price idea with symbols ($, $$ or $$$ for the more expensive).
-As they are constantly moving, the price I see now is not useful information.
+As prices are constantly changing, the price listed now is not useful information.

-And I also give you here the direct link to Amazon if you want the real price or more details about the product (by the way, these are affiliate links, no additional cost for you, but I get a small commission if you buy on the site after clicking on this link)
+And I’ll also give you the direct link to Amazon just in case you you want the real price or more product details (these are affiliate links; there’s no additional cost for you, but I get a small commission if you buy on the site after clicking on this link).

 The link is often for the 32 GB version, but you can generally find other sizes on the same page.